Bóthar: Programs

-Alleged misappropriation of funds and continued activity
+Alleged misappropriation of funds by former CEO

 In October 2020, the Charities Regulator appointed inspectors in to carry out a statutory investigation into the charity.
 In April 2021, Bóthar claimed before the High Court that former chief executive, David Moloney, misappropriated hundreds of thousands of euro donated to it for his own and his associate's personal use.
 The charity secured a temporary High Court injunction, whereby Moloney's assets were frozen.
 Bóthar claimed that an ongoing investigation into his conduct revealed that he was "guilty of an egregious breach of trust and an appalling dereliction of his duty to Bóthar and the beneficiaries of its charitable objects".
 Counsel for Bóthar said it was their case that Moloney did not co-operate with the investigations regarding the alleged misconduct.
 He was suspended from his role as CEO in November 2020, and resigned from his post in February 2021.
 Counsel said that as far as Bóthar were concerned, the resignation was an attempt by Moloney to prevent various matters from being uncovered.
 The judge granted Bóthar the temporary freezing order on an ex-parte basis.
 The judge, who also expressed concerns regarding the costs the charity would incur due to the litigation against Moloney, granted Bóthar permission to seek orders which required the defendant to provide a list of the full value or interest he held in any assets which he possessed.
 Bóthar was granted permission to seek an order requiring Moloney to provide details of funds donated to the charity that it was alleged he used for his own benefit or the benefit of third parties.

 Also in April 2021, David Moloney admitted to misappropriating funds from the charity and concocting payments to the amount of an estimated €769,000.
 In a hearing before the High Court it was stated that this misappropriation occurred over the eight years he had been CEO and a period before that.
 Moloney admitted to misappropriating these funds along with the (by then deceased) Bóthar founder Peter Ireton.
 Ireton had been found dead at his home several weeks before the hearing.
 In the hearing, the High Court was told the funds had been obtained by falsifying donations to charity projects, with the recipients of these donations claiming they were never received.
 In one instance, Moloney admitted that a payment of €127,000 was made to an English company Agricultural Innovation Consultants Limited for a project in Rwanda had never been carried out.
 Moloney also admitted to fraudulently paying €100,000 of the charity's funds to one of his three pension funds and using €10,000 to purchase a hayshed on a farm he owns.
 The High Court was informed funds were also spent on providing staff cash bonuses of which the charity's board was not informed.
 Bóthar claimed that a high-profile event held in 2016 to mark the-then 25th anniversary of the organisation's foundation was used by Moloney to steal €37,200 from the charity.